 Metadata is information that describes and defines assets.
 It's in three formats: IPTC, XMP, and Exif.
-Metadata is a key component of the Widen Collective because it allows you to easily search for and find assets.
+Metadata is as important as the assets themselves because it's a key component of the Widen Collective, allowing you to easily search for and find assets.
 When you perform a search, all metadata is searched.
 Assets are assigned to metadata types while metadata fields provide more details about assets.

 The National Information Standards Organization breaks down metadata into these categories:

 - Descriptive: Metadata that describes a resource for purposes of discovery and identification and includes elements such as title, author, and keywords.

 - Structural: Metadata that indicates how compound objects are put together (e.g., how pages are ordered in chapters [by file format, file dimension, file length]).